mysteriousellipsis/SST_DP2025/README.md

-# SST_DP2025
+# Republic Polytechnic
-School of Science and Technology (SST), Discover Programme, 2025
+# School of Science and Technology
+# Discover Programme

 07 Jan to 09 Jan 2025